 To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-• Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Company's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud.
+- Enquiring of directors, the audit committee, internal audit and inspection of policy documentation as to the Group's highlevel policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board/ audit committee minutes. - Considering remuneration incentive schemes and performance targets for management/ directors including the AVPS and LTVPS target for management remuneration. - Using analytical procedures to identify any unusual or unexpected relationships.